groberts0429/gettingandcleaningdata/README.md

 =================================================
 Notes on Reproducing the Analyses in this project
 =================================================
-Cleaning the accelerometer data in this repo requires a single R script, "run_analysis.R" which can be found in this repo.
-A few additional (manual) manipulations are required; these can be found in "CodeBook.md"which is contained in this repo.
+Cleaning the accelerometer data in this repo requires a single R script, "run_analysis.R".
+A few additional (manual) manipulations are required; these can be found in "CodeBook.md".
 R version 2.15.3 was used for all analyses.
+All required files (save for the original data, see below) can be found in this repo.

 Instructions for running the "run_analysis.R" script can be found in "CodeBook.md".